Kirriee/FinalProject/README.md

 Final Project for the New York Code + Design Academy.
 The idea of the app is to randomly generate travel locations based on my own travel experiences.
 All pictures used in the app are taken by me.
-The 'about' text per destination is copied from the interent but will be personalised in the nearby future.
+The 'about' text per destination is copied from the internet but will be personalised in the nearby future.

 ## Built With